 Patrolman Clarence E. Wright, born in 1854, received his Probationary Appointment to the Chicago Police Department in 1876.

 Officer Wright was survived by mother, sister and brother.

-Incident Recorded under Chicago Police Department homicide file, Case #3 and Case #2801.
+Incident recorded under Chicago Police Historical Homicide Database, Case #3 and Case #2801.